Education Dept. Is Making It Harder For Colleges To Boost Student Aid During Crisis

 When asked to explain the agency's position, a department spokesperson told NPR that it is "updating the issues presented by the guidance, given the pandemic and resulting economic downturn," leaving open the possibility that the guidance itself could be restored or updated.

 Abigail Seldin says she was frustrated when she first heard of the guidance change.
 "Why make this process harder amid a pandemic and a recession?"
-Seldin helped create SwiftStudent, a free digital tool for college students seeking financial aid appeals.
+Seldin led the creation of SwiftStudent, a free digital tool for college students seeking financial aid appeals.
 She says, "Punitive, shortsighted decisions like these hurt both students and schools."

 "This has real impact for aid offices on campuses across the country trying to help students work through a very complicated process and get their financial aid," Draeger says.